 f) Use social proof: Use testimonials, logos of companies or sponsors, or numbers of attendees or past events to build credibility and trust.

-g) Use A/B testing: Use A/B testing to experiment with different versions of the landing page and see which one performs the best.
+g) Use A/B testing: Use A/B testing to experiment with different versions of the landing page and see which performs best.

-h) Use web analytics: Use web analytics tools to track the landing page’s performance and make data-driven decisions about how to improve it.
+h) Use web analytics: Use web analytics tools to track the landing page’s performance and make data-driven decisions about improving it.

 2. Blog to Expanding Your Company’s Digital Reach